-If you stop your course of Ciproflox, it is important that you finish the course of treatment even if you begin to feel better after a few days.
-If you stop using this medicine too soon your infection may not be completely cured and the symptoms of the infection may return or get worse.
+If you stop taking Ciproflox

+It is important that you finish the course of treatment even if you begin to feel better after a few days.
+If you stop taking this medicine too soon, your infection may not be completely cured and the symptoms of the infection may return or get worse.
 You might also develop resistance to the antibiotic.